Looking for an 18 month old sleep schedule? See our sample sleep schedules and get help figuring out how much sleep your 18 month old needs.

 I know that’s a big range and it really depends on the toddler!

 Between 12 to 18 months, toddlers are typically ready to transition to one nap.
-If your 18 month old hasn’t made that transition yet, now is a good time to look into a nap transition plan.
+If your 18 month old hasn’t made that transition yet, now is a good time to make the transition.

 Some toddlers may still sleep for up to 3 hours at nap time and have no problem at bedtime.

-If your toddler starts to fight the nap, fight bedtime, or wake up early in the morning, you may need to push their nap time back slightly and shorten it.
+If your toddler starts to fight the nap, fight bedtime, or wake up early in the morning, you may need to extend their wake window slightly or shorten their nap.

 See the sample schedules below for examples of how to do this.